wgseligman/GramsSim/util/README.md

 You need the programming to do something with that option.
 Typically you'd initiate the parsing of the options XML file and the command line by invoking `ParseOptions` in your program's `main` routine.

 The three arguments to `util::Options::ParseOptions` are:

    1. The number of arguments on the command line; normally that is the first argument to the main routine (`argc`).

    2. An array of C-style character strings (or type char**) that contains the arguments on the command line; normally this is the second argument to the main routine (`argv`).
 The contents of this array will be altered by `ParseOptions`.

    3. The third argument can be one of the following:

       - A character string.
 This should match a tag-block of the same name in the XML file.
-The examples below use `gramsg4` in order to select the tag block `<gramsg4> ... <\gramsg4>`.
+If the following line of code is used to set up the `Options` routine, then it will only read in the contents of the `<global> ... <\global>` and the `<gramsg4> ... <\gramsg4>` tag blocks:

+            auto result = options->ParseOptions(argc, argv, "gramsg4");

       - Omitted.
 In this case, the name of the executing program (in `argv[0]`) will be used to search for a matching tag-block within the XML file.
 Any path specifications for the program will be omitted in searching for a tag block; e.g., if you're running `~/grams/GramsSim-work/bin/gramsdetsim` then `ParseOptions` will look for a tag block beginning with `<gramsdetsim>`.

+            auto result = options->ParseOptions(argc, argv);

       - The string `"ALL"`.
-In that case, all the tag-blocks will be read in and used.
+In that case, all the tag blocks will be read in and used.
 Note that if multiple tag blocks have options with the same `name` attribute, then last one in the file will be used, overriding the ones above it.

-As noted above, here we use `gramsg4` as an example:
+In the following, all of the tab blocks will be read in (and written by `WriteOptions`; see below):

+            auto result = options->ParseOptions(argc, argv, "ALL");

+Here is a detailed code example.
+Again, a reminder: `gramsg4` is just an example name:

 ```C++
 #include "Options.h"